Vedmani/Image-Classification-with-pytorch/README.md

 # Image-classification-with-pytorch

-This repository contains code for training a bird classification model using PyTorch and demonstrating the model using a Gradio app.
+This repository contains code for training (finetuning) a image classification model using PyTorch and demonstrating the model using a Gradio app.
 The model is trained on a dataset of 25 different bird classes.

 ## Files in the Repository